-The evidence to suggest that vitamin C, can cure a cold or flu is conflicting.
-Regular consumption of vitamin C has been linked to shorter, less severe colds, but not with lowering the risk of catching a cold in the first place.
+The evidence to suggest that vitamin C can cure a cold or flu is conflicting.
+Regular consumption of vitamin C has been linked to shorter, less severe colds, but not necessarily with lowering the risk of catching a cold in the first place.

-One cup of orange juice contains just over 200% of the recommended daily allowance of vitamin C. As a water-soluble vitamin, this means that it needs to be consumed every day as the body does not store the excess.
-A glass of orange juice can be one of the easiest ways to ensure you're getting enough in your diet,
+As a water-soluble vitamin, vitamin C needs to be consumed every day as the body does not store the excess for later use.
+One cup of orange juice contains just over 200% of the recommended daily allowance of vitamin C; a daily glass of orange juice can be one of the easiest ways to ensure that you are getting enough in your diet.

-Ultimately you can reduce the risk of catching a cold by practicing good hygiene.
+Oranges are not the only fruit or type of juice that contains vitamin C. Other citrus fruits such as lemons and limes, as well as kiwis, papaya, and pineapple also contain ample amounts of vitamin C. Ultimately, the best way to reduce the risk of catching a cold is by practicing good hygiene.
 This means washing your hands often, avoiding touching your face, wiping down commonly touched surfaces such as TV remotes and doorknobs, and coughing into a tissue or into your elbow.

 Does Orange Juice Help Boost the Immune System?